 It’s a park full of war machines: tanks, cars, planes.
-There are also huge Soviet monuments and the Soviet war songs are played in the background.
+There are also huge Soviet monuments and the Soviet war songs used to be played in the background.

-But the best thing in that Museum is a huge monument of Mother Ukraine that overlooks the area and can be seen from far away.
+But the best thing in that Museum is a huge monument of Mother Motherland that overlooks the area and can be seen from far away.

 You can take a lift and visit the viewing platform in the head of the sculpture – sadly it was closed when I was there, that would have been quite an experience!